 At December 31,

-2022 , 2021
+2023 2022

 Gross Gross

 Carrying Accumulated Carrying Accumulated

-Amount Amount Amortization Amortization
+Amount Amortization Amount Amortization

 (Dollars in thousands)

 Amortized intangible assets:

-Mortgage banking intangibles \$223 \$201 \$223 \$179
+Mortgage banking intangibles \$223 \$223 \$223 \$201

-Aggregate amortization expense was \$0.02 million for both 2022 and 2021.
-The remaining mortgage banking intangibles of \$0.02 million will be expensed in 2023.
+Aggregate amortization expense was \$0.02 million for both 2023 and 2022.
+The mortgage banking intangibles are fully amortized at the end of 2023.

-Note 9-Federal Home Loan Bank Chicago
+Note 9-Federal Home Loan Bank Chicago ("FHLBC") Stock

-At December 31, 2022, and December 31, 2021 CIB Marine owned \$1.9 million and \$3.1 million carrying value in FHLBC stock, respectively.
-The stock is carried at par, of which zero and \$0.1 million, were required stock holdings with the FHLBC based on the asset size of CIBM Bank as of December 31, 2022 and 2021, respectively.
+At December 31, 2023, and December 31, 2022, CIB Marine owned \$2.7 million and \$1.9 million carrying value in FHLBC stock, respectively.
+The stock is carried at par, of which \$2.7 million and zero, were required stock holdings with the FHLBC based on the asset size of CIBM Bank as of December 31, 2023, and 2022, respectively.
 Impairment in FHLBC stock is recognized if CIB Marine concludes it is not probable that it will recover the par value of its investment.
-Due to the ongoing financial results and the long-term performance outlook of the FHLBC, no impairment has been recorded on the FHLBC stock during 2022 and 2021.
+Due to the ongoing financial results and the long-term performance outlook of the FHLBC, no impairment has been recorded on the FHLBC stock during 2023 and 2022.